-- 3. After observing the clearances to combustible materials (figures 5-7), locate your floor protector accordingly (figure 5) and carefully place the stove in your selected location.
-Install stove pipe, elbows, and thimble as required, utilizing either a recently cleaned and inspected 6" masonry chimney or a 6" i.d. listed type HT chimney. - 4.
+- fully place the stove in your selected location.
+Install connector pipe, elbows, and thimble as required, utilizing either a recently cleaned and inspected 6"/152mm lined masonry chimney or a 6"/152mm i.d.
+UL 103 HT/ULC-S629 listed manufactured chimney. - 5.
 Use round 6"/152mm dia., minimum 24 MSG black or 26 MSG blue steel stove pipe to connect the stove to the chimney.
-DO NOT USE GALVANIZED PIPE AS A CONNECTOR.
-Secure pipe sections with three (3) sheet metal screws no more than a maximum of 3"/76mm apart in each stove pipe and/or elbow joint to firmly hold the pipe sections together.
-DO NOT CONNECT THIS STOVE TO ANY AIR DISTRIBUTION OR DUCT SYSTEM. - Recheck clearances from the stove, connector stove pipe, and corner clearances using the illustrations in figures 5-7 and your local building codes or fire protection ordinances.
+Do not use galvanized stove pipe.
+Secure connector pipe to the flue collar with three (3) sheet metal screws.
+Use three screws in each stove pipe and/or elbow joint to firmly hold the pipe sections together.
+DO NOT connect this stove to any air distribution or duct system. - Recheck clearances from the stove, connector stove pipe, and corner clearances using the illustrations in figures 10-12 and your local building codes or fire protection ordinances.